tudo-math-ls3/FeatFlow2/benchmark/readme.txt

             "$LOGDIR/benchmarkresultfile"
-          must be manually created by the application containing deterministic values associated to this test case (on the current architecture with the current build target).
+          must be manually created by the application containing deterministic values associated to this test case (on the current architecture with the current build ID).
 The file must contain exactly those results that should be compared to reference results.

-       -> The result file
+       -> The content of the result file "$LOGDIR/benchmarkresultfile"
+          is appended to the file
+            "$LOGDIR/benchmarkresultfile.all-level".
+          After looping over all refinement levels given in $MGLEVELS the resulting file is stored to the result directory and
+          named:
+            "results/[buildID]/test[testID].results".

+          For example, the "CC2D_001" test ID on architecture "cc2d-opteron-linux" run exactly one time on level 4 and generates the file
             "$LOGDIR/benchmarkresultfile"
-          is copied to the result directory and named "results/[build-target]/test[test-id].results".

-          For example, the "CC2D_001" testcase on architecture "cc2d-opteron-linux" generates the file
-            "$LOGDIR/benchmarkresultfile"
-          which is copied to to
+          which is copied to
+            "$LOGDIR/benchmarkresultfile.all-level"
+          and subsequently stored under
             "results/cc2d-opteron-linux/testCC2D_001.results".

-       -> In a last step, the result files of all test cases in "results/[build-target]/*".
+       -> In a last step, the result files of all test cases in "results/[buildID]/*".
-          are diff'ed to the reference results in "refsol/[build-target]/*"
+          are diff'ed to the reference results in "refsol/[buildID]/*"
           to find differences.

           For example, in the "CC2D_001" testcase the files